Facebook research reveals AI tools for improving online clothes shopping

 Dressing for diverse body shapes

 Body shape plays an important role in determining what garments will best suit a given person, a Facebook researcher co-writes in the third paper, yet today’s clothing recommendation methods take a “one shape fits all” approach.
-To remedy this, the researcher and a coauthor introduce VIsual Body-aware Embedding (ViBE), which aims to identify garments that flatter a specific body type given an image of a person.
+To remedy this, the researcher and a coauthor introduce Visual Body-aware Embedding (ViBE), which aims to identify garments that flatter a specific body type given an image of a person.

 The team began by compiling a data set from an online shopping website called Birdsnet, which provides a range of sizes (8 to 18 in Australian measurements) in most fashion styles.
 Each item is worn by a number of models in different body shapes and contains the front and back views of garments along with an image of the model, their body measurements, and textual descriptions.

-After collecting a total of 958 dresses and 999 tops spanning 68 fashion models, the researchers used a pre-trained model to extract visual features from the catalog images, capturing the overall color, pattern, and silhouette of the clothing.
-They mined the most frequent words in all descriptions for all catalog entries to build a vocabulary of attributes and they then obtained an array of binary attributes for each garment, which captured localized and subtle properties like specific necklines, sleeve cuts, and fabric.
+After collecting a total of 958 dresses and 999 tops spanning 68 fashion models, the researchers used a pretrained model to extract visual features from the catalog images, capturing the overall color, pattern, and silhouette of the clothing.
+They mined the most frequent words in all descriptions for all catalog entries to build a vocabulary of attributes and then obtained an array of binary attributes for each garment, which captured localized and subtle properties like specific necklines, sleeve cuts, and fabric.
 Lastly, they estimated a 3D human body model from each image to capture the fine-grained shape cues.

 The researchers also developed an automatic approach to recommending clothing to people based on their body shapes.
 It maps a subject’s body shape into the learned representations and, leveraging trained models, takes the closest and furthest 400 clothing items as the most and least suitable garments.

-In experiments, ViBE recommended knee-length, extended sleeves, or wrap dresses for curvy subjects, which flow naturally on the body, and recommended shorter dresses that fit or flare for the slender subjects, which could show off their legs.
-For petite people, if found the most suitable attributes are waistbands and empire styles that create taller looks, and embroidery and ruffles that increase volume.
-And curvier body shapes, ViBE predicted the most suitable attributes are extended or 3/4 sleeves that cover the arms, v-necklines that create an extended slimmer appearance, and wrap or side-splits that define waists while revealing curves around upper-legs.
+In experiments, for the slender subjects, ViBE recommended shorter dresses that fit or flare, which could show off their legs.
+For petite people, it found the most suitable attributes are waistbands and empire styles that create taller looks, as well as embroidery and ruffles that increase volume.
+For curvier body shapes, ViBE predicted the most suitable attributes are extended or 3/4 sleeves that cover the arms, v-necklines that create an extended slimmer appearance, and wrap or side-splits that define waists while revealing curves around the upper legs.

 ViBE — along with ARCH and the fashion influence predictor — appear to be meaningful steps toward Facebook’s fashion assistant.
-But judging by earlier statements, the company anticipates advancements in language understanding, personalization, and “social-first” experiences must emerge before a truly predictive style assistant becomes a possibility.
+But judging by earlier statements, the company anticipates that advancements in language understanding, personalization, and “social-first” experiences must emerge before a truly predictive style assistant becomes a possibility.

 “We envision a future in which [a] system could … incorporate your friends’ recommendations on museums, restaurants, or the best ceramics class in the city — enabling you to more easily shop for those types of experiences,” the company said in a previous statement.
 “Our long-term vision is to build an all-in-one AI lifestyle assistant that can accurately search and rank billions of products, while personalizing to individual tastes.
 That same system would make online shopping just as social as shopping with friends in real life.
 Going one step further, it would advance visual search to make your real-world environment shoppable.
 If you see something you like (clothing, furniture, electronics, etc.), you could snap a photo of it and the system would find that exact item, as well as several similar ones to purchase right then and there.”